Classic Motorcycle Projects

 For a street-driven bike, look for one 350cc or bigger.
 Models with disc brakes and spoked wheels are always more desirable.

-One of the most popular project motorcycles today is the Honda CB series, which include the CB400F, CB500T, CB500-4, CB550, CB750, and others.
+One of the most popular project motorcycles today are Honda CB's, which include the CB400F, CB500T, CB500-4, CB550, CB750, and others.
 A ton of these bikes were built, and project bikes in various stages of completion always seem to be on the market.

 The bigger CB models (CB550 and CB750) are the most sought after, making them more expensive than others, but the parts are still cheap and the engines are easy to work on.
 And because of their popularity, there's a large selection of aftermarket products.